 I hear a lot of “failure” talk in my coaching business.
 Women will come to me after another failed attempt to lose weight.
 Another failed attempt to stick to a diet.
-Another failed attempt to strike work-life balance.
+Another failed attempt to strike a work-life balance.

-Why do I want to get to reach that goal?
+- Why do I want to get to reach that goal?

-Why do I want to make that change?
+- Why do I want to make that change?

-Why does this really matter to me?
+- Why does this really matter to me?